alpine-docker/minio/README.md

 ### NOTES

-The latest docker tag is the latest release version (https://github.com/minio/minio/releases/latest)
+The docker tag `latest-release` is the latest release version (https://github.com/minio/minio/releases/latest)

-Please avoid to use `latest` tag for any production deployment.
+Please avoid to use `latest-release` tag for any production deployment.
 Tag with right version is the proper way, such as `alpine/minio:RELEASE.2025-10-15T17-29-55Z`

+For old tags, pull from https://hub.docker.com/r/minio/minio

 ### Github Repo